nilanshnet/WhatToWatch/Frontend/README.md

 npm i --save aws-amplify aws-amplify-vue

 ```
-Finally, import the AWS cognito profile as well on your local
+Finally, import the AWS cognito profile as well on your local machine / run environment

 ### Compiles and hot-reloads for development
 ```